Admissions

 See https://www.brown.edu/academics/gradschool/apply.

-Most applicants will have specialized (“majored” or “concentrated”) in mathematics, but this need not be the case.
+Most applicants will have specialized (“majored” or “concentrated”) in mathematics, but this is not absolutely necessary.
 We welcome well-prepared applicants who have come to mathematics from another field.

 GRE AND TOEFL